 HSC with regard to civil society engagement is measured by access to Internet resources and average voter turnout (parliamentary elections in 2007, presidential and local government elections in 2010).

-The civil society activity in the Tri-City stands out positively in comparison with other cities.

-The activity of NGOs (observation in the Internet) is above average
+The engagement of the civil society in Krakow may be considered moderate.
+The voter turnout during the elections is slightly above average - it is 58% while the average rate for all cities is 56%.
+The activity of non-governmental organizations on the Internet was slightly above average for the analysed cities.